 Links to previous similar workshops:

 Registration: There is no registration fee.
-Applications to attend will be open until September 01, 2018.
+Applications to attend will be open until September 01, 2018, within constraints of available space.
 If you wish to give a short talk or poster please register by June 30, 2018.

 International Advisory Committee:

 - Valentina Forini (City, U. Of London and HU Berlin)